YChenL/UniVR/README.md

 # UniVR
 An official implement of "UniVR: A Unified Framework for Pitch-Shifted Voice Restoration in Speaker Identification".

-The paper is submitted to the APSIPA2023, and the details will be supplemented soon.
+The paper is ACC by the APSIPA ASC 2023, and the details will be supplemented soon.

 ![Overviwes of UniVR](/Figs/framework.png)